opensvc/docs.opensvc.com/source/agent.upgrade.rst

 * Feed the opensvc packages into your existing per operating system package depots and use operating system specific network-aware package management commands.
 * Mirror https://repo.opensvc.com on a corporate server and set up the opensvc agent to use this mirror as a package source.

 In the first part, this chapter describes the last method.
-The second part describes all informations the user need to know before starting an upgrade campain.
+The second part provides all information the user need to know before starting an upgrade campain.

 OS Package upgrade
 ##################